-The Data Speaks: How To Ace Your Candidate Experience, with Gerry Crispin
+The Data on How To Ace Your Candidate Experience: Q&A with Gerry Crispin

 “Those [candidates] who had a great experience?
-60% will go out of their way to encourage others to apply.”
+60 percent will go out of their way to encourage others to apply.”

 Why collect data on candidate experience in the first place?